Personalised Meta-path Generation for Heterogeneous GNNs: Conclusions and future work

-This work is supported by the Luxembourg National Research Fund through grant PRIDE15/10621687/SPsquared.
-This work is also supported by Ministry of Science and Technology (MOST) of Taiwan under grants 109-2636-E-006-017 (MOST Young Scholar Fellowship) and 108-2218-E-006-036, and also by Academia Sinica under grant AS-TP-107-M05.
-The authors thank Zhe Xie for her help in designing the code.
+\bmhead{Acknowledgments} This work is supported by the Luxembourg National Research Fund through grant PRIDE15/10621687/SPsquared, and supported by Ministry of Science and Technology (MOST) of Taiwan under grants 110-2221-E-006-136-MY3, 110-2221-E-006-001, and 110-2634-F-002-051.